ninjas-code-official/geolocation-interactive-delivery-zones-mapping/README.md

 ## Introduction

-This guide demonstrates the process of building an interactive map application using React and the Google Maps API.
-The focus is on enabling users to create, edit, and delete zones on the map.
+This guide demonstrates the process of building a geolocation enabled zones mapping module using React and the Google Maps API.
+The objective is to enable users to create, edit, and delete delivery zones on the map.

 ## Prerequisites